DrinoSan/http/README.md

 # Todo:
   - Add more functions to jsonParser_t so we can use it for more stuff within the server
+    - Now we can extract bool, string, ints and arrays this should be fine for now
+    - Additionally I need to add to parse further nested objects.
   - Add remaining http methods
   - Improve parser
+    - This is improved for now.
+Still not happy with it
   - Add Unit_tests --> This will probably never happen
   - Add sending in chunks to unregistered paths
   - Check get_in_addr function --> I forgot what I wanted to check here